syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 * Create a WPF project in Visual Studio and refer to the following assemblies.
 1. Syncfusion.Tools.Wpf
 2. Syncfusion.Shared.Wpf
-* Include an XML namespace for the above assemblies to the Main window.
+* Include an namespace for the above assemblies to the Main window.

 {% tabs %}